Ned Beatty: 1970s

 Beatty received his only Academy Award nomination, for Best Supporting Actor category for the acclaimed film Network (1976), portraying a television network's bombastic but shrewd chairman of the board who convinces the mad Howard Beale character (portrayed by Peter Finch) that corporation-led global dehumanization is not only inevitable, but is also a good thing.
 Neither Beatty nor William Holden, who shared the lead role with Finch, won an Oscar.
 The other three acting awards besides the best supporting actor category were swept by Network performers: Best Actor for Peter Finch, Best Actress for Faye Dunaway, and Best Supporting Actress for Beatrice Straight.
 The Best Supporting Actor award went to Jason Robards for his role in All the President's Men, which also starred Beatty.

 In 1976, he also appeared in The Big Bus, Silver Streak, and Mikey and Nicky.
 In 1977, he returned to work with John Boorman in Exorcist II: The Heretic (1977), and appeared in "The Final Chapter", the first episode of the television series Quinn Martin's Tales of the Unexpected.
 During 1977-78, he starred in the short-lived sitcom Szysznyk on CBS.

 In 1978, Beatty appeared in Gray Lady Down (1978), a drama aboard a submarine starring Charlton Heston.
-The film is significant chiefly for being the screen debut of Christopher Reeve, Beatty's future costar.
-Later that year, Beatty was cast by Richard Donner to portray Lex Luthor's inept henchman Otis in Superman: The Movie (1978), as he would in the 1980 sequel, where we see his character being left behind in prison.
+The film is significant chiefly for being the screen debut of Christopher Reeve, Beatty's future co-star.
+Later that year, Beatty was cast by Richard Donner to portray Lex Luthor's inept henchman Otis in Superman: The Movie (1978), as he would in the 1980 sequel, where his character is seen being left behind in prison.
 He received his first nomination for Emmy Award for Outstanding Lead Actor in a Miniseries or a Special for the television series Friendly Fire (1979).
 In 1979, he was also seen in Wise Blood, directed by John Huston, and 1941, directed by Steven Spielberg.